skrttboy420/hello-compute/README.md

 ## Deploy your app to Fastly Compute

+You can try your Compute app at the edge using the **🚀 Publish** button.
+This will deploy your origin site to the GitHub Pages site for your repo, and deploy your Compute app to Fastly at the same time.

 When you're ready to deploy your app to the Fastly network, you'll need an API key and one command entered into the Terminal:

 * Sign up for a <strong><a href="https://www.fastly.com/signup/" target="_blank">free Fastly developer account</a></strong>